smallstep/certificates/README.md

 2. Re-read the configuration file and initialize the API.
 3. Begin accepting blocked and new connections.

-The `reload` feature is triggered by sending a SIGHUP to the PID of the Step CA process.
+The `reload` feature is triggered by sending a SIGHUP to the PID (see `man kill` for your OS) of the Step CA process.
 A few important details to note when using `reload`:

 * The location of the modified configuration must be in the same location as it